virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 }
 ```

- - message delivered via email notifying about the successful application setup
+ - message delivered via email, notifying about the successful installation

 ``` json
 {